duneaught/diversitymod/README.md

 Each character starts with the D6 and 3 random passive items.
 Eden is unaffected by the mod.
 Characters who normally start with passive items keep those and get 3 additional items.

-Four items (Mom’s Knife, Brimstone, IPECAC, & Epic Fetus) have been removed from their respective item pools.
+Four items (Mom's Knife, Brimstone, IPECAC, & Epic Fetus) have been removed from their respective item pools.
 They may be assigned as random starting items, but they will not appear in game during a playthrough.

 The Special Item status has been removed from the game.